martin1975/cdnspeedtest/README.md

 Contact
 -------

-For any remark or comment, just drop an email to cdnspeedtest@korolczuk.net.
+For any remark or comment, just drop a mail to cdnspeedtest@korolczuk.net.